thruthesky/site/README.md

 ### NOT URGENT

+* Display no of session on studnet search list and real time list on sidebar.
 * User can cancel reserved class regardless of any rules if it is less than 1 mimute passed from the time of reservation.

 * Admin page user profile update.